go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 4. Restart MySQL to apply the setting.

-5. Gitea database user have been created earlier, but it authenticates only against IP addresses of Gitea instance.
-To authenticate against domain name, recreate user, and this time also require TLS to connect to the database:
+5. The database user for Gitea may have been created earlier, but it would authenticate only against the IP addresses of the server running Gitea.
+To authenticate against its domain name, recreate the user, and this time also set it to require TLS for connecting to the database:

     ```sql
     DROP USER 'gitea'@'192.0.2.10';